 All MSM students are required to provide proof of receiving a set of immunizations prior to enrollment or to receive the required immunizations within thirty days of enrollment.
 Students who have not received required immunizations will be provided those immunizations.
-The cost of immunizations will be covered by the student health service fee.
+The cost of immunizations will be covered by immunization fees (previously the student health service fee).

 Please note it is incumbent upon each student to get all required documentation expedited in a timely manner.
 Attendance during Immunization sessions is therefore MANDATORY.
-All new students will be given 30 days from orientation to provide the immunization document provided in new student orientation.

-Due to the requirement to have complete immunizations in order to be in a required clinical site for a certain campus; a student who does not comply with immunization standards cannot complete these requirements, which may result in failure to pass a course.
+All students in the MD and MSMS programs are required to complete the AAMC Standardized Immunization Form.
+These students will be given 30 days from orientation to provide the immunization document provided in new student orientation.
+Due to the requirement to have complete immunizations in order to be in required clinical sites at a certain campus, a student who does not comply with immunization standards cannot complete these requirements, which may result in failure to pass a course.